 So now I am wondering about what is time.
 If precognition is possible, time might not be lineal.
 If my brain can see something is because is already there, somehow and somewhere, in the present.
 If the future is able to be perceived right now, the future might be also "now".
 I wish you are following me so far because it gets better.

 The time then, is not a line but a place.
 We are forced to travel in a lineal route across the time just to reach our goals, like a train is travelling across the countryside to reach a destination.
 We exist in the dimension that is the inside of that train travelling from one point to another.
-But if you are able to look at that train from the outside, from other dimension, you might be able to see the train trayectory, where the train is coming from and where it goes.
+But if you are able to look at that train from the outside, from other dimension, you might be able to see the train trajectory, where the train is coming from and where it goes.
 If you are up on a hill you can see even more far away and see that the train will have to cross a bridge or a river or a city.
-Up on that hill you can see, in your present, much better all the trayectory of the train, or its past and its future.
+Up on that hill you can see, in your present, much better all the trajectory of the train, or its past and its future.
 The bridge, river and city are part of the same place, and the same now for you up on that hill.
 But if you are inside the train, the bridge, the river or city is not there and it is not part of your present.
 It is a future you cannot see yet.
 The unconscious has the ability to go up on a hill.
 The conscious has the duty to focus our existence and our surviving inside the train: show the ticket to the guard, don't miss the luggage, find our seat, etc. The unconscious and conscious have a symbiotic relationship of love and hate.

 So then the unconscious stores a huge amount of knowledge that we are not really aware of.
 That knowledge is so huge, chaotic and mostly so unnecessary for our surviving inside the train that it should be filter by the conscious, and very much.
 And that filter is so amazingly good that we basically are ignorant of everything except the information that will help us to pay the ticket and get us on time for the next station.
 And time is simplified as simple as it can be, as a line.
-Past, present and future that is happening now, all around us, is blocked to us to organize our existence more efficiency by before and after steps.
+Past, present and future that is happening now, all around us, is blocked to us to organise our existence more efficiency by before and after steps.

 Through the Wormhole - TV show episode Hosted by Morgan Freeman